rajhasani/OverTheWire_Leviathan/01_leviathan1.md

-For all of these levels, OverTheWire gives us no instructions or prompts.
+For all of these levels, OverTheWire gives us no instructions or prompts, aside from the fact that the passwords for the levels are located in /etc/leviathan_pass/, much like it was with Bandit.
 This, in my opinion, is better, as we're forced to explore the filesystem on our own.

 Let's first start be taking a look at the home directory: